 The Bible tells us that God is holy and man is sinful.
 Sin creates a great gulf between the two, which man cannot bridge no matter how good he is.
-The Bible says, “All have sinned and fall short of the glory of God” (Romans 3:23, NASB), and “the wages of sin is death [Eternal Separation from God]” (Romans 6:23, NASB).
+The Bible says, “All have sinned and fall short of the glory of God” (Romans 3:23, New American Standard Bible), and “the wages of sin is death [eternal separation from God]” (Romans 6:23, NASB).

 I like to picture your will as a throne in your life.
 Either you or God is on that throne.
 If you say, “I am the master of my life; I will do as I please,” you qualify as a sinner.
 If Christ is on that throne, you have accepted Christ’s payment for your sin, and He has brought you into a relationship with Him.